hyperglance/azure-rule-automations/README.md

 8. __That's it - Automations are now enabled against this subscription!__
 	* Within Hyperglance click on any rule or visit the Advanced Search page to start exploring automations features.

+_Please allow for up to 10 minutes for the deployment to take effect in the Azure backend before running any automations_

 # Keeping The Deployment Up-To-Date

 Note: When you first ran terraform apply Terraform created a tfstate file in the local directory to track the resources it created.
 In order to update the existing deployment you need that tfstate file to be in the deployment/terraform/automations directory.